browne0/projectTemplate/README.md

 In order to install these modules in your project follow these steps:

-1. Traverse to the root of your project in your CLI. (command line interface)
+1. Traverse to the root of your project in your CLI.

  - If you're not sure which one that is, it's the folder with *package.json* in it.